FrodeSolheim/fs-uae/docs/macos.md

 # Notes for macOS users

+## Access to folders

+In recent macOS versions, the operating system will ask if you want to give FS-UAE / FS-UAE Launcher / FS-UAE Arcade access to your Documents folder.
+If you answer no to this question, FS-UAE will fail to start, and you will not get the question again.
+In this case, go to "System Preferences" -> "Security & Privacy" -> "Privacy" tab -> "Files and Folders" and check the box(es) giving FS-UAE access to "Documents Folder".

 ## Fullscreen spaces

 Fullscreen mode does not use an OS X fullscreen spaces by default, but you